 How you start and end the day is important, and since your bedroom floor is the first thing you step on every morning and the last thing you set foot on every night, you need flooring that will support, energize, and comfort you.
 A hefty task!

 What Are The Best Types Of Flooring For The Bedroom?

-This blog will cover several factors that should be taken into consideration when choosing flooring for a bedroom, like comfort, ease of upkeep, acoustics, and warmth.
+Continuing our Best Flooring Series that highlighted the best flooring for bathrooms, basements, kitchens, and mountain cabins, today we’re going to talk about the best flooring for your bedroom!
+We will cover several factors that should be taken into consideration when choosing flooring for a bedroom, like comfort, ease of upkeep, acoustics, and warmth.

 When choosing a floor covering for the bedroom, people often boil it down to interior design considerations, but we also recommend choosing a floor that is both sturdy and affordable.
 Additionally, the bedroom should be a calm escape, so you want it to be a relaxing environment.
 Carpet, hardwood, laminate, and vinyl plank are the top flooring options for these reasons; and after you’re done reading, you’ll understand why.

 Hardwood might be king in the rest of the house, but carpets still accounted for 51% of floors in U.S. homes in 2017, and its popularity has been increasing.
 Though carpeting seems less popular in the shadow of the vast array of styles and colors of hard floors, it is still a top choice when it comes to bedrooms.
 “Most people don’t like getting up in the morning and placing their warm feet on the cold, hard floor,” states Apartment Therapy; and we agree.

 Carpet is going to be the most inexpensive floor covering out of our selections, though prices range.
 There are countless design options.
 And they are quite easy to keep clean, maintaining a carpeted floor is as easy as picking up the vacuum a couple of times a week and steam cleaning once a year or so.